raballew/okd-the-hard-way/docs/00-prerequisites.md

 ## Accounts

 * [Red Hat Network Account](https://www.redhat.com)
-* [Docker Hub Account](https://hub.docker.com/signup) with no rate limits

 ## Bare Metal Server

-This tutorials relies on the capabilities of a single bare metal server and virtualization.
+This tutorial relies on the capabilities of a single bare metal server and virtualization.
 This makes it easy to troubleshoot issues on the one hand but increases the requirements for a suitable machine on the other hand.

-The following system specifications are recommended for the hypervisor node:
+The following system specifications are recommended for the hypervisor node if you plan to run some workload beyond the scope of this tutorial:

 * 3 TB storage (use NVMe or SSD) in `/home/`
 * 256 GB RAM